 The Company sponsors several pension plans and other post-employment benefit plans.
-At December 31, 2022, the Company's aggregate defined benefit pension obligation was \$15.3 billion and exceeded the fair value of pension plan assets of \$13.7 billion, resulting in an unfunded defined benefit pension obligation of \$1.6 billion.
-Also, at December 31, 2022, the other postretirement benefits obligation was approximately \$11.1 billion.
+At December 31, 2023, the Company's aggregate defined benefit pension obligation was \$15.1 billion and exceeded the fair value of pension plan assets of \$13.5 billion, resulting in an unfunded defined benefit pension obligation of \$1.6 billion.
+Also, at December 31, 2023, the other postretirement benefits obligation was approximately \$11.5 billion.
 As explained in Note 11 of the consolidated financial statements, the Company updates the estimates used to measure employee benefit obligations and plan assets in the fourth quarter and upon a remeasurement event to reflect the actual return on plan assets and updated actuarial assumptions.

-Auditing the employee benefit obligations was complex due to the highly judgmental nature of the actuarial assumptions (e.g., discount rate, health care cost trends and per capita claims cost trends) used in the measurement process.
-These assumptions had a significant effect on the projected benefit obligation.
+Auditing the employee benefit obligations was complex due to the highly judgmental nature of the actuarial assumption relating to the discount rates used in the measurement process.
+This assumption had a significant effect on the projected benefit obligations.

-Matter in Our Audit
+How We Addressed the Matter in Our Audit

-How We Addressed the We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the employee benefits obligation valuation process.
-For example, we tested controls over management's review of the employee benefit obligation calculations, the significant actuarial assumptions and the data inputs provided to the actuary.
+We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the employee benefits obligation valuation process.
+For example, we tested controls over management's review of the employee benefit obligation calculations, the actuarial assumption relating to the discount rates and the data inputs provided to the actuary.

-To test the employee benefit obligations, our audit procedures included, among others, evaluating the methodologies used, the significant actuarial assumptions discussed above and the underlying data used by the Company.
-We compared the actuarial assumptions used by management to historical trends, current economic factors and evaluated the change in the employee benefit obligations from prior year due to the change in service cost, interest cost, actuarial gains and losses, benefit payments, contributions and other activities.
-In addition, we involved an actuarial specialist to assist in evaluating management's methodology for determining the discount rate that reflects the maturity and duration of the benefit payments and is used to measure the employee benefit obligations.
+To test the employee benefit obligations, our audit procedures included, among others, evaluating the methodologies used, the actuarial assumption relating to the discount rates and the underlying data used by the Company.
+We compared the actuarial assumption used by management to historical trends, current economic factors and evaluated the change in the employee benefit obligations from prior year due to the change in service cost, interest cost, actuarial gains and losses, benefit payments, contributions and other activities.
+In addition, we involved an actuarial specialist to assist in evaluating management's methodology for determining the discount rates that reflect the maturity and duration of the benefit payments and are used to measure the employee benefit obligations.
 As part of this assessment, we compared the projected cash flows to prior year projections and compared the current year benefits paid to the prior year projected cash flows.
-To evaluate the health care cost trends and per capita claims cost trends, we involved an actuarial specialist to assist in evaluating the assumptions and assessed whether the information was consistent with publicly available information, and whether any market data adjusted for entity-specific adjustments were applied.
-We also tested the completeness and accuracy of the underlying data, including the participant data provided to management's actuarial specialists.
+We also tested the completeness and accuracy of the underlying data.